-- 2.1 The School Admissions Code 2012 states that admissions authorities must determine their admissions arrangements annually.
-However, provided the relevant admissions authority is not proposing any changes to their admissions arrangements, there is a duty to consult every seven years. - 2.2 As part of the consultation process, and in accordance with current statutory requirements, consultation will include parents, schools, the relevant Dioceses and neighbouring local authorities and notification of proposed arrangements will be posted on the Council's website. - 2.3 The Lead Member is advised there is a new draft Code that was issued by the Department for Education (DfE) in July 2014 for consultation.
-The consultation period ended on 29 September 2014, and the new Code comes into force on 19 December 2014.
-The outcome of the consultation has not yet been published.
-The consultation proposed the following changes: - all state-funded schools to be allowed to give priority in their admission arrangements to children eligible for pupil premium or service premium funding; - admission authorities of primary schools to be allowed to give priority in their admission arrangements to children eligible for the early years pupil premium, pupil premium or service premium who attend a nursery which is part of the school; - bring forward the dates for admissions authorities to consult locally on their admissions arrangements (and reduce the length of consultation from 8 to 6 weeks); - require admission authorities to amend their admission arrangements to comply with the Code within two months of a decision of the Schools Adjudicator, where the Adjudicator rules the arrangements are unlawful; - clarify the provisions relating to summer born children to aid decision-making - clarify that the highest priority for admission applies to all children who have been adopted from local authority care
+- 2.1 As part of the consultation process, and in accordance with current statutory requirements, consultation included parents, schools, the relevant Dioceses and neighbouring local authorities and notification of proposed arrangements were posted on the Council's website.
+There were no responses received. - 2.2 The Lead Member is advised a new Code was issued by the Department for Education (DfE) and came into force on 19 December 2014.
+This new Code brings in the following changes: - all state-funded schools to be allowed to give priority in their admission arrangements to children eligible for pupil premium or service premium funding; - admission authorities of primary schools to be allowed to give priority in their admission arrangements to children eligible for the early years pupil premium, pupil premium or service premium who attend a nursery which is part of the school; - bring forward the dates for admissions authorities to consult locally on their admissions arrangements (and reduce the length of consultation from 8 to 6 weeks); - require admission authorities to amend their admission arrangements to comply with the Code within two months of a decision of the Schools Adjudicator, where the Adjudicator rules the arrangements are unlawful; - clarify the provisions relating to summer born children to aid decision-making; - clarify that the highest priority for admission applies to all children who have been adopted from local authority care.

-In addition the DfE are proposing some minor drafting changes.
-The new draft School Admissions Code has been circulated to all schools in East Sussex.
+In addition the DfE made some minor drafting changes.
+The new School Admissions Code has been circulated to all schools in East Sussex.

-- 2.4 Appendix 1 shows the current oversubscription criteria for community and voluntary controlled schools.
-There are no proposed changes to the criteria. - 2.5 Appendix 2 shows the proposed admissions numbers for community and voluntary controlled schools for the 2016/17 school year.
-The Lead Member is asked to note that there are only four possible changes, and at the time of writing, three of the four schools were still in consultation with the Authority.
-The final numbers together with the other admissions arrangements will be included in a further report seeking approval from the Lead Member after the consultation closes in March 2015. - 2.6 Appendix 3 outlines the co-ordinated admission schemes for the 'normal' years of entry, i.e. reception classes, transfer between infant to junior schools and on transfer between primary and secondary school.
-There are no changes to the schemes other than deadlines, but following publication of the Department for Education's (DfE's) advice published in July 2013, it is proposed to add a note to clarify how such requests would be considered for community and voluntary controlled schools.
-Copies of the DfE's advice have been circulated to all schools in East Sussex.
+- 2.3 Appendix 1 shows the oversubscription criteria for community and voluntary controlled schools.
+There were no changes proposed, they are fully compliant with statutory requirements and it is therefore recommended they remain the same. - 2.4 Appendix 2 shows the proposed admissions numbers for community and voluntary controlled schools for the 2016/17 school year.
+The Lead Member is recommended to approve the proposed changes shown. - 2.5 Appendix 3 outlines the co-ordinated admission schemes for the 'normal' years of entry, i.e. reception classes, transfer between infant to junior schools and on transfer between primary and secondary school.
+There are no changes to the schemes other than deadlines, but following publication of the Department for Education's (DfE's) advice published in July 2013, it is proposed to add a note to clarify how requests for deferring entry to reception classes to the following year will be considered for applications to community and voluntary controlled schools.
+Since the report to Lead Member in November 2014 seeking approval to consult, a paragraph has been added at the end of appendix 3 to clarify the appeal rights for parents seeking to defer entry to Reception for their summer born children.

-3. Equalities considerations
+Equalities considerations